Animal ethics: Animal rights

-The first animal rights laws were first introduced between 1635–1780.
+The first animal rights laws were introduced between 1635 and 1780.
 In 1635, Ireland was the first country to pass animal protection legislation, "An Act against Plowing by the Tayle, and pulling the Wooll off living Sheep".
 In 1641, Massachusetts colony's called Body of Liberties that includes regulation against any "Tirranny or Crueltie" towards animals.
 In 1687, Japan reintroduced a ban on eating meat and killing animals.
 In 1789, philosopher Jeremy Bentham argued in An Introduction to the Principles of Morals and Legislation, that an animal's capacity to suffer—not their intelligence—meant that they should be granted rights: "The question is not, Can they reason? nor, Can they talk? but, Can they suffer?
 Why should the law refuse its protection to any sensitive being?"

-Between 1822–1892, more laws were passed to protect animals.
+Between 1822 and 1892, more laws were passed to protect animals.
 In 1822, the British Parliament passed the Cruel Treatment of Cattle Act.
 In 1824, the first animal rights society was founded in England by Richard Martin, Arthur Broome, Lewis Gompertz and William Wilberforce, the Society for the Prevention of Cruelty to Animals, which later became the RSPCA.
 The same year, Gompertz published Moral Inquiries on the Situation of Man and of Brutes, one of the first books advocating for what will be more than a century later known as veganism.
 In 1835, Britain passed the first Cruelty to Animals Act.
 In 1866, the American Society for the Prevention of Cruelty to Animals was founded by New Yorker Henry Bergh.
 In 1875, Frances Power Cobbe established the National Anti-Vivisection Society in Britain.
 In 1892, English social reformer Henry Stephens Salt published Animal Rights: Considered in Relation to Social Progress.

 In 1970, Richard D. Ryder coined speciesism, a term for discrimination against animals based on their species-membership.
 This term was popularized by the philosopher and ethicist Peter Singer in his 1975 book Animal Liberation.
 The late 1970s marked the beginnings of the animal rights movement, which portrayed the belief that animals must be recognised as sentient beings and protected from unessential harm.
 Since the 18th century, many groups have been organised supporting different aspects of animal rights and carrying out their support in differing ways.
 On one hand, "The Animal Liberation Front" is an English group that took the law into their own hands, orchestrating the Penn break-in, while a group such as "People for Ethical Treatment of Animals" founded in the US, although supporting the same goals, aim for legislative gains.

+Animal farming

+In 2023, it is estimated that 74% of all land livestock are factory farmed.
+In the United States, 99% of all livestock was estimated in 2017 to be factory farmed, despite 75% of US adults thinking that the animal products they consume come from animals that are treated "humanely".

+Factory farming, or intensive animal farming, is characterized by densely confined animals and comes with a range of issues, including: